vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

   "Allows to create a new span around a public method.
 The new span will be either a child of an existing span if a trace is already in progress or a new span will be created if there was no previous trace".

 Finally, we should enable debug logging.
 For wiretap debugging of RSocket connections, we can set the rsocket FrameLogger scope to debug.
-Also, we can see what the reactor tracing instrumentation is doing by setting `trace` debugging to the `reactor` package scope :
+Also, we can see what the reactor tracing instrumentation is doing by setting `trace` debugging to the `logging.level.org.springframework.cloud.sleuth.instrument.reactor` package:

 application.properties
 ```properties